open-edge-insights/eii-core/README.md

 # Service exists in the generated compose files
 docker-compose -f docker-compose-build.yml build ia_kapacitor
 docker-compose up -d
-# Push all the applicable EII images to <docker_registry>.
+# Push all the applicable OEI images to <docker_registry>.
 Ensure to use the same DOCKER_REGISTRY value on the deployment machine while deployment
 docker-compose -f docker-compose-push.yml push
 ```

-The list of pre-built container images that are accessible at https://hub.docker.com/u/openedgeinsights is as follows:
+The list of pre-built container images that are accessible at <https://hub.docker.com/u/openedgeinsights> is as follows:

 - **Provisioning images**
   - openedgeinsights/ia_configmgr_agent
-- **Common EII images applicable for video and timeseries use cases**
+- **Common OEI images applicable for video and timeseries use cases**
   - openedgeinsights/ia_etcd_ui
   - openedgeinsights/ia_influxdbconnector
   - openedgeinsights/ia_rest_export